-- The current suspension of court hearings is due to expire on 25 June.
-The guidance does not directly address the expiry date (now three weeks away), but it does refer to work being carried out on a pre-action protocol encouraging landlords and tenants to agree an affordable timetable for clearing any rent arrears.
+- The current suspension of court hearings is due to expire on 24 August.
+The guidance refers to work being carried out on a pre-action protocol encouraging landlords and tenants to agree an affordable timetable for clearing any rent arrears.
 The Housing Secretary Robert Jenrick has indicated that the government wants to see such a protocol in place before the suspension is lifted.

 - Possessions remain subject to a requirement for three months’ notice.
 This is due to expire on 30 September, but this may be extended.

 - Landlords’ legal obligations remain in place, although it is recognised that as a matter of practicality their ability to discharge them may be affected by the pandemic.